canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 export default App;
 ```

-Save and refresh, you should see some text on the screen: `0 posts`.
+Save and refresh, and you should see some text on the screen: `0 posts`.

 ### Accepting user interactions

 In Canvas, users have to sign each of their actions, to allow each peer on the network to independently verify your data.

-To create notes in our app, we'll collect signed `note(title)` actions from the user.
+To create notes in our app, we'll collect signed `createPost(content)` actions from the user.
 We’ll do this with a simple input form.

-Add this block of code, right inside the <header\>, at the top:
+Add this right inside the <header\>:

 ```jsx
 // underneath useRoute():